 The Red Tour: May 28 and 29, 2013

 I want EVERYONE to know how extremely grateful I am for Taylor Alison Swift.
 Excuse me while I literally tear up writing this.
 Growing up, everyone has their favorite artists.
 When I was seven I thought I idolized NSYNC, The Backstreet Boys, Britney Spears, anyone who was at the top of the charts in the late 90s.
 But I have never idolized anyone more than I do Taylor Swift.
 I remember hearing her in 2006, my freshman year of high school, when her first single came out.
 Tim McGraw.
 I was on MySpace, of course, and stumbled upon the song on a friend’s profile.
 And I remember thinking,Who is this girl and why did she write a song about Tim McGraw?!I thought the song was legitimately just about Tim McGraw after only reading the title and not actually listening.
 But then I listened.
 And I loved it.
 Of course I loved it.
 I bought her cd, listened to it all the time.
 But it seemed like it was just another one of those idols that I would forget about as I grew older.
 But then her next cd came out.
 And I bought it.
 And I listened to it all the time.
 I made it a point to watch her SNL special and record it.
 And I started to realize that maybe this wasn’t an idol I would forget about as I grew older.
 She was literally attached to me.
 2010 rolled around, and I started my freshman year of college.
 Speak Now came out, and as soon as classes were over, I rushed to the Target that was literally 20 feet away from campus and bought the deluxe edition and a t-shirt, of course.
 Then I ran to my dorm and listened to it all day.
 During my freshman year, I had a lot of issues.
 To the point where I broke down because of how alone I felt.
 And the one person that got me through all of that was Taylor Swift.
 I had so many thoughts in my head where I had wanted to hurt myself because the whole time I was at school, I never felt good enough.
 Taylor’s attitude, her music, and her overall being saved me from that.
 October 22, 2011, I went to my first Taylor Swift concert.
 Seats weren’t great, but that didn’t matter.
 Being in the same room as the girl who constantly saved me was enough.
 And I cried.
 The whole time.
 I never thought I would ever see her live.
 But I was there.
 And it happened.
 And it was the best experience of my life.
-And now, we have Red.
-And of course I bought it, and I listen to it ALL the time.
+And then Red.
+And of course I bought it, and I listened to it ALL the time.
 As I get older, I am able to relate these songs to much more personal experiences, and with the things I still go through now, having her new music and all her past music to be able to relate to really helps me get through everything.
-To this day, at 20 years old, I sit here and cry whenever I see or hear Taylor.
-This isn’t just an idol.
+With 1989, I have found a whole other level of songs to relate to.
+I have songs about being strong and standing up for myself.
+I've always been weak.
+Taylor's new album, while it hasn't been out long, has made me look at myself and my issues I deal with in a totally different way.
+Rather than feeling sorry for myself, I feel better about myself.
+To this day, at 22 years old (why yes, I am feeling 22), I sit here and cry whenever I see or hear Taylor.
+This isn’t just an idol and it's not an obsession.
 She’s my role model.
 She’s my savior.
-And I could never thank her enough for everything she has done for me, even though she doesn’t know it.
+She's someone I dedicate my life to because of all she has done for me.
+And I could never thank her enough for that, even though she doesn’t know it.
 If I could ever tell her all of this and thank her, I would.
 I’m so thankful for Taylor Swift.
 Thank you for everything, Taylor.
 Thank you for helping to save me and helping me get through the toughest moments in my life.